Meet the Board of Trustees Officers

 He owned and managed a local realty and property management firm from 1981 to 2001, and continues to hold an Arizona real estate broker’s license.

-Battalion Chief (Ret.), Tucson Fire Department / Founding Trustee
+Fire Chief, Northwest Fire District, Assistant Chief (Ret.), Tucson Fire Department

 CEO Tucson Old Pueblo CU

 Vern Babilon moved to Tucson in January of 2013 when he became the new CEO of Tucson Old Pueblo Credit Union—TOPCU.
 After earning his B.A. in Banking/Finance and Accounting at Alvernia College in Reading, Pennsylvania, Vern obtained his Master’s of Business/Management Degree from Penn State University.
 He became a certified credit union executive (CCUE) in 1993 and a certified public accountant in 1994.
 For the past 25 years, Vern has held positions as a top credit union executive—first as CEO in Reading, PA, then as EVP/CFO at a large downtown Houston, TX credit union.
 He has also served as a consultant and auditor for many smaller credit unions.